matatk/matatk.github.io/talks/index.markdown

  * [role=drinks, June 2019](https://www.roledrinks.com/in/amsterdam/2019-06-15.html)

-## Exploring the Use of the Web Audio API to Improve Chart Accessibility
+## Exploring the use of the Web Audio API to improve chart accessibility

 [Slides for "Exploring the Use of the Web Audio API to Improve Chart Accessibility"](2016/audiochart) (if you're a screen-reader user, please disable styles in your browser).
 This is an updated version of the talk from 2017.
 It has been presented at the following events.